 We performed a comparison between Commvault Cloud and Microsoft DPM based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution’s user interface for managing the on-prem environment is good."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product alerts the security team about threats."

 "It is almost perfect for Microsoft products.
 It is not a very powerful tool, but it is okay for small sites and small businesses with Microsoft products.
 It is easy to use for backup and restore.
 It is good for backing up Microsoft servers such as Exchange and SharePoint servers."